-Community health workers (CHWs) help neighborhood residents access good health care, and have been an effective part of medical care in low-income communities around the world for more than 50 years.
+Community health workers (CHWs) are local residents who help others in the neighborhood access good health care.
+CHWs have been an effective part of medical care in low-income communities around the world for more than 50 years.
 Because they often are local people with demographic characteristics similar to those of other community residents, they often share language and life experiences with the individuals and communities they serve, and can build a different trust relationship than do other medical personnel.
 There is robust evidence that CHWs can undertake actions that lead to improved health outcomes, especially, but not exclusively, in the field of child health.